clinical-biomarkers/Knowledge-Graph/README.md

 Server Path: /data/shared/KG

-This directory contains the BiomarkerKB Knowledge Graph (KG) setup and all supporting documentation.
+This directory contains the BiomarkerKB Knowledge Graph (KG) setup and all supporting documentation with instructions for how to integrate Biomarker Knowledge into the CFDE UBKG.
+PLease make sure to follow all licenses from UBKG when integrating the biomarker knowledge graph into UBKG.
+The instructions for integration are below

 - README.md – Documentation on running the KG and LLM testing performed so far.